CIVICA Global Forum

 Under the theme "Leveraging Social Sciences in Higher Education: Navigating Global Challenges and Complexities" the forum will feature inspirational keynotes, high-level panels, and engaging discussions on topics shaping the future of higher education and society.

-Keynote speakers include Josep Borrell, Former Vice President of the European Commission, and Enrico Letta, Former Prime Minister of Italy and currently Dean of IE University's School of Politics, Economics, along with high-level representatives from higher education, multilateral institutions, and industry leaders, among others.
+Relevant speakers include Enrico Letta, Former Prime Minister of Italy and current Dean of IE University's School of Politics, Economics, and Julia Black, President of the British Academia, along with high-level representatives from higher education, multilateral institutions, and industry leaders, among others.

 Don’t miss this exclusive opportunity to connect with changemakers shaping the future of education and society through thought-provoking keynotes, interactive panels, and engaging discussions.